Beej126/SingleInstanceAccumulator/README.md

 <br/>

 ## Command Line Examples
-Heads up:
+Heads up about registry entries:
+- my primary interest and therefore these docs focus on adding custom context menus to File Explorer, which happens via registry entries under HKEY_CURRENT_USER\Software\Classes
 - registry entries like `HKEY_CURRENT_USER\Software\Classes\*\shell\xxxx\command` require full path on the main executable (e.g. c:\bin\SingleInstanceAccumulator.exe, not just SingleInstanceAccumulator.exe)... for some ungawdly reason of Windows, our path environment variable is not honored.
 - however the -c:command executed from SingleInstanceAccumulator will know your environment's path.
 - reg entries like `HKEY_CURRENT_USER\Software\Classes\*\shell\` will map to **all file types** (via the asterisk "\*"), which avoids needing to create an entry for each individual file type if you don't need it filetype specific.
-- replace the asterisk with a specific filetype to be specific... this gets into more esoterics than i care to elaborate on here =) looking at your existing shell entries is helpful and there is tons of writeups out there
+- otherwise replace the asterisk in item above with a specific filetype ... this gets into more esoterics than i care to elaborate on here =) looking at your existing shell entries is helpful and there is tons of writeups out there
-- here's are some of my own notes about registering new file types

 ## examples are all formatted to be executed from WITHIN A BATCH FILE
-- i save them in a xyz_setup.cmd batch file for each custom context menu i want to conveniently deploy to new windows environments
+- as you get into the context menu game, you'll pile up a few you want to have at the ready to set up a new workstation, etc... so plan to save these in xyz_setup.cmd batch files to conveniently deploy to new windows environments
 - batch file context (versus interactive cmd.exe) requires doubling up environment variables %%'s to escape them
 - quotes also often need to be escaped depending on the layers of interpretation happening
 - and we need to **double** escape the "&" and "|" characters with "^" for the accumulated command line portion